How USCIS Defines Good Moral Character

 Good Moral Character and Deportation

-If USCIS finds you lack good moral character, you can potentially be deported.
+If USCIS finds that you lack good moral character, you can potentially be deported.
 In many cases, you will likely just be denied naturalization without being deported.
 However, that can be a big risk to take, and that is why the assistance of an immigration attorney is imperative in the naturalization process.

 Acts Proving Good Moral Character

-Let’s lift the mood in this post, and talk about the positive.
 There are ways to prove your good moral character, whether you have no criminal record or do have one and need to show reformation and rehabilitation.

-Think about proving good moral character as the awards and volunteer section of a resume.
+You can demonstrate good moral character through the awards and volunteer section of a resume.
 Any special recognition or awards from your employer or school can help prove your case.
-Any proof of community involvement or involvement with a religious organization will also help prove good moral character.

-If you know you have a clean record, you can request an FBI background request on yourself and submit that along with a police clearance letter from every place you’ve lived.
 You can also submit a No Criminal Record Certificate from countries abroad where you’ve resided.
 To learn the process of how to request the form from specific countries, visit the State Department’s website.

 good moral character